 Custom Molded Hearing Aids

-- fits perfectly to your ear canal geometry
+- Built to fit your exact ear canal shape

-- not right for flat severe or profound hearing loss
+- Not ideal for flat severe or profound hearing loss

 Ready-To-Wear Hearing Aids